isovalent/ebpf-docs/docs/linux/kfuncs/bpf_cpumask_subset.md

 [:octicons-tag-24: v6.3](https://github.com/torvalds/linux/commit/516f4d3397c9e90f4da04f59986c856016269aa1)
 <!-- [/FEATURE_TAG] -->

-Check if a cpumask is a subset of another.
+Check if a CPU-mask is a subset of another.

 ## Definition

-`src1`: The first cpumask being checked as a subset.
+`src1`: The first CPU-mask being checked as a subset.
-`src2`: The second cpumask being checked as a superset.
+`src2`: The second CPU-mask being checked as a superset.

 Return:
 * `true`   - All of the bits of `src1` are set in `src2`.